Efficient separate quantification of state preparation errors and measurement errors on quantum computers and their mitigation: Complete mitigation for measurement error and state-preparation error

 \section{Complete mitigation for measurement error and state-preparation error}

-Measurement mitigation is an essential tool to extract information from noisy quantum devices.
+Measurement error mitigation is an essential tool to extract information from noisy quantum devices.
 The measurement error with only bit flips can be characterized by the error assignment matrix.
 In the single-qubit case, the matrix is simply

-Note that we assume there are only bit-flip errors, or else X and Y errors have been removed by the Z randomization procedure mentioned above.
-The effect of the measurement error on the outcome probability distribution $\hat{\bm{P}}$ from ideal measurement is then
+Note that we assume that there are only bit-flip errors, or else X and Y errors have been removed by the Z randomization procedure mentioned above.
+Assume the ideal preparation of the initial state, the effect of the measurement error on the ideal outcome probability distribution $\mathcal{P}$ is then

-where $A_{M}$ can be the general assignment matrix characterizing $n$-qubit measurement error.
+where $A_{M}$ can be the general assignment matrix characterizing $n$-qubit measurement error and $\bm{P}_{M}$ denotes the noisy probability distribution affected by only measurement errors.
 Suppose we know the exact form of $A_M$; we can exactly mitigate the measurement error by

-However, due to the state preparation error, the matrix $A_M$ is usually hard to obtain exactly.
-In practice, one usually lumps together the state preparation and readout errors as the SPAM error $\delta_{\rm SPAM}$.
+However, when the state preparation error appears, the matrix $A_M$ is usually hard to obtain exactly.
+In practice, the state preparation and readout errors are usually lumped together as the SPAM error $\delta_{\rm SPAM}$.
 The corresponding assignment matrix $A_{\rm SPAM}$ is obtained by naive calibration circuits, such as in Qiskit~\cite{Qiskit}, where $2^n$ computational-basis states are prepared and then measured.
 Subsequently, the inverse of the $A_{\rm SPAM}$, instead of $A_M$, is applied for the mitigation in practice